aaronhma/algorithms/data-structure/linear/queue/README.md

 ![Stack Image](https://cdn.programiz.com/sites/tutorial2program/files/queue.png)
 ([Source](https://www.programiz.com/dsa/queue))

+C++ provides a queue data structure, based on the `deque`.
 A queue is a collection of items following a First-In, First-Out (FIFO) order.
 Elements are inserted to the queue in the back with `push()`, and leaves from the front of the queue with `pop()`.

 ## Pros of Queue